Today's Daily Tip

 The next step is to teach your student to do the same thing without using her fingers.
 To do this, she will need to notice the internal sensations of stretching and relaxation that accompany the adjustments.
 She can follow the instructions below with her fingers in the same place as before at first (as a transitional step), then repeat the actions with her arms at her sides in classic Tadasana position.
 Have her shift her hips forward as before and notice the sensations of stretch that arise at the rectus femoris and sartorius.
 Then have her shift her hips backward and feel that the stretch disappears.
 As before, have her shift her hips alternately forward and backward, reducing the range with each repetition, and noticing how the forward movement creates a feeling of stretch and the backward movement creates a feeling of laxity.
 Instruct her to find the position where the muscles feel exactly half way between stretched and soft.
 This will be the Tadasana position.

 It's very useful to teach your student to make similar adjustments from the posterior (rear) side of her body as well.
 In Tadasana, ask her to put her fingertips on her sitting bones (ischial tuberosities), slide them about one-half inch toward the floor, then press into the flesh immediately below the sitting bones.
-She will be pushing on the tendons of her hamstring muscles (the hamstring origins; see the illustration by clicking here).
+She will be pushing on the tendons of her hamstring muscles (the hamstring origins).
 With her fingers in place, have her tip her pelvis and trunk a few degrees forward at the hip joints as if starting to go into Uttanasana.
 She will feel her hamstrings contract, making them bulge slightly under her fingertips.
 Next, have her return to the upright position and shift her pelvis well forward of Tadasana.
 She will feel her hamstrings relax and recede under her fingertips.
 As she did when she was palpating her front hip creases, have her alternately shift her hips forward and back, making the movements more and more subtle until she finds the point of neutrality (hamstrings neither bulging nor receding, neither hard nor totally soft under her fingers).
 Once she can feel this balance with her fingers, help her make the transition to feeling it from the inside by noticing the internal sensations that arise just below her sitting bones as she moves her pelvis forward and backward in ever-diminishing oscillations.

 Once your student has learned to feel the internal sensations from both the front (hip creases) and back (hamstring origins) that signal neutral front-to-back alignment of her pelvis, have her neutralize both areas at the same time while practicing Tadasana.
 With practice, this will enable her to recreate the optimal position of her pelvis whenever she wishes without the help of a teacher or a wall.